 Is The Marriage Wall Necessary?

-Question, I have the dreadful marriage wall running right through the center of my house.
-Family room on one side living room on the other.
+I have the dreadful marriage wall running right through the center of my house.
+Family room on one side and the living room on the other.
 A real separation in the home.
 Is there any way I can take out the marriage wall?
 I’d settle for taking it out and putting in two columns to support the overhead.

 Simply put, anything is possible if you want it bad enough, but it’s not a good idea to modify the marriage line in a manufactured home.